AngelaMeow/angelameow.github.io/_posts/2025-7-14-startup-website-design-and-cms-implementation.md

 - Real-time content optimization and A/B testing capabilities

 #### What I Learned
 - Startups don't move in straight lines.
-Both projects experienced multiple priority shifts, strategy pivots, and OKR changes—sometimes mid-development.
+Both projects experienced multiple priority shifts, strategy pivots, and OKR changes sometimes during development phases.
 This taught me to build for adaptability first: flexible architectures, modular systems, and interfaces that can evolve without requiring rebuilds.
 - Working closely with non-technical teams was initially challenging but ultimately critical to success.
 Understanding marketing workflows, content strategies, and business constraints informed better technical decisions.
-The coordination overhead was real, but so was the impact—these platforms succeeded precisely because they were designed around actual business needs, not just technical ideals.
+The coordination overhead was real, but so was the impact that these platforms succeeded because they were designed around actual business needs, not just technical ideals.